signalleaf/signalleaf.github.com/source/_posts/2014-02-26-50-reasons-why-you-need-to-blog-every-podcast-episode.markdown

 Building a larger audience means getting better sponsors (if that's your thing) and having more influence and credibility.

-## Reason #50: 50% Of Your Audience Will Listed via The Blog Post
+## Reason #50%: Half Of Your Audience Will Listen via The Blog Post

 Ok, I lied.
 This is actually the #1 reason that you should blog every episode.
 While #1 and #2 listed above are great